cjdbarlow/bedside-notebook/anaesthesia/regional/principles.md

 * Inject remainder of loading dose into catheter

 Postoperative management:
+* Unambiguous labelling of the giving set
+	* Tubing colour should be unique to regional analgesia infusions
+	* Infusion pumps should be unique to regional analgesia
+* Regular monitoring of physiological parameters and pain
+* Ideally daily review by the proceduralist or a trained delegate
 * Continue LA delivery:
 	* Constant infusion at 2-10ml/h
 	* Background infusion of 2ml/h with 5ml Q30min boluses PRN